kevinoc554/spellbook/README.md

 ### Colour Scheme
 The site's initial colour palette was built around the chosen hero image, a version of which is the cover image of the bestselling Dungeons & Dragons book, the Player's Handbook.
 This image and colour scheme was employed in order to elicit a positive response from users, the majority of whom will be familiar with this artwork and book already.

-While some of the colours used were tweaked throughout the development, mostly to conform to accessability standards, this was the base palette used.
+While some of the colours used were tweaked throughout the development, mostly to conform to accessibility standards, this was the base palette used.

 ![SpellBook Colour Palette](screenshots/colour-palette.jpg)